jive-vlbi/casa-vlbi/README.md

 ## Convert the file format or the a-priori flagging

-If you have a flag file in AIPS UVFLG format, you can convert it into a CASA FLAG format with the following script:
+If you have a flag file in AIPS UVFLG format, you can convert it into a CASA FLAG format with the following standalone command:
 ```bash
 flag.py  {infile}  {idifiles}
 ```